 South Africa asks ICJ to take action to help Rafah from Israel assault plan

-Dangor said Israel was already in breach of the provisional measures the court had already ordered on January 26 that are binding on it.
+Israel is already in breach of provisional measures the court ordered on January 26 that are binding on it, says Dirco DG Zane Dangor

 13 February 2024 - 13:28